wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-flutter-apps.md

                   discoveryUrl
               </th>
               <td>
-                  This is the OpenID Connect Discovery endpoint in Asgardeo, which is used to discover Asgardeo’s metadata required to interact with it.
+                  This is the OpenID Connect Discovery endpoint in Asgardeo, which is used to discover Asgardeo's metadata required to interact with it.
               </td>
           </tr>
           <tr>